-The proposed (DDC) to encourage infill development at the Citys core that is compact and walkable, offers a mix of uses, and creates a sense of place.
-The Downtown zoning standards will contain a residential capacity limit for the Downtown Planning Aarea (9,990 dwelling units), with unlimited density on individual Downtown properties and are expected to increase.
+The proposed (DDC) to encourage infill development at the Citycs core that is compact and walkable, offers a mix of uses, and creates a sense of place.
+The Downtown zoning standards will-contain a residential capacity limit for the Downtown Planning Aarea (9,990 dwelling units), with unlimited density on individual Downtown properties and are expected to increase.
 Residential capacity in the area is significantly increased with the DDC and allowallows residential development where it was not previously permitted.
-The purpose of establishing Downtown standards is to provide a streamlined and clear set of zoning regulations-to make, making good projects easier to build in Downtown and the surrounding neighborhoods.
+The purpose of establishing Downtown standards is to provide a streamlined and clear set of zoning regulations to make, making good projects easier to build in Downtown and the surrounding neighborhoods.
 One of the proposed actions for the Downtown area is to remove density limits for Downtown properties which would increase capacity on identified Downtown sites.
-To facilitate higher-density mixed-use development in the Downtown, an environmental impact report is also proposed to environmentally assessassessed the proposed Downtown plans and code so that new development wouldthat complies with Code will not require-be subject to further environmental analysis.
+To facilitate higher-density mixed-use development in the Downtown, an environmental impact report is also proposed to environmentally assessassessed the proposed Downtown plans and code so that new development would that complies with Code will not require be subject to further environmental analysis.
 The City will ensure that the proposed Downtown Development Code standards will not constrain the potential for developing of housing and that interim zoning standards for the sites ensure continued adequate capacity to meet the City RHNA obligation.

-Timeframe/Objective: Hold adoption hearings for proposed Downtown Development

-Standards by mid-2016.

-Timeframe/Objective: Annually assess residential development activity in Downtown of housing are identified.

-Fresno as part of the annual reporting process, starting in 2017.
-Initiate adjustments to the DDC if constraints to the production
+Responsibility: Development and Resources Management Department Planning Division Funding Source: General Fund Timeframe/Objective: Hold adoption hearings for proposed Downtown Development Standards by mid-2016.
+Timeframe/Objective: Annually assess residential development activity in Downtown · Fresno as part of the annual reporting process, starting in 2017.
+Initiate adjustments to the DDC if constraints to the production of housing are identified.